zevv/xpeg/README.md

 ```
 Atoms:

       0              # matches always and consumes nothing
       1              # matches any character
       n              # matches exactly n characters
      'x'             # matches literal character 'x'
      "xyz"           # matches literal string "xyz"
      {'x'..'y'}      # matches any character in the range from 'x'..'y'
      {'x','y','z'}   # matches any character from the set

 Operators:

       P1 * P2        # concatenation
       P1 | P2        # ordered choice
       P1 - P2        # matches P1 if P2 does not match
      (P)             # grouping
      !P              # matches everything but P
      &P              # matches P without consuming input
   opt(P)             # matches P zero or one times
  star(P)             # matches P zero or more times
      +P              # matches P one or more times
       P[n]           # matches P n times
       P[m..n]        # matches P m to n times

 Captures:

+  str(P)             # Adds the matched string to the capture list
+  int(P)             # Adds the matched integer to the capture list
- cap(P)             # Adds the matched patterns to the captures list
+float(P)             # Adds the matched float to the capture list

 Elixir function: